qiq15001/Webpage/content/project/a-project/index.md

 ---
-title: Bayesian Zero-inflated Mixture Model for Multidimensional Microbiome Data
+title: A Bayesian Transitional Model for High Dimensional Data with Application to Human Microbiome Project

 # View.
 #   1 = List